 The town itself is home to several community parks and is near several reservoirs including North Poudre Reservoir, Smith Lake, and the Douglas Reservoir.
 Both reservoirs offer ample opportunities for fishing, whitewater rafting, kayaking, tubing, sailing, stand up paddleboarding and so much more.

-Read about the Camping near Fort Collins and Loveland.
+Camping: Read about the camping near Fort Collins and Loveland.

 The town hosts a notable 4th of July parade with a pancake breakfast, a hometown parade, a car show, and fireworks.
 They are also are now hosting the Wellington Downtown Art Walk.
 The event(s) will offer live music with a chance to see local artists sharing their work.